Vaishnavi07-V/Deep_Dive_Analysis_and_Interactive_Dashboarding/README.md

-Data Analytics Task 3
+# Data Analytics Task 3

 ## About
-This project demonstrates basic data analysis using Python.
+This project demonstrates data analysis and visualization using Python, Pandas, NumPy, and Matplotlib in Google Colab.

 ## Technologies Used
 - Python